Get

 Dachshunds are adorable, affectionate canines that any family would be lucky to own.
 Also known as wiener dogs and weenie dogs, Dachshunds are known far and wide for their cute hot-dog-shaped bodies and adorable, oversized ears.

 They were once bred for hunting, but today, they’re kept more as pets and companions.
-Designer Dachshund breeds have been on the rise for some time, resulting in quite a few types to choose from.
+Designer Dachshund breeds have been on the rise for some time, resulting in quite a few different types of Dachshunds to choose from.

 1. Dachshund Plus Yorkshire Terrier (Dorkie)